 The photo for the ID card will be taken on the same day as the school photos.
-School photos for Years 7-12 will be taken early in Term 1, 2023.
+School photos for Years 7-12 will be taken early in Term 1, 2024.

 If students need to replace their ID card, this may be done by contacting the Administration Office.
-The replacement cost is \$10.
+The replacement cost is \$10 paid via eftpos.